CodeBreakerMG/ResumeDashboardRecommendation/frontend/README.md

 This is the folder containing the frontend for the project

+# Dataset (Temporary)

+The Job Dataset has been taken from

 # Installation/Setup for REACT

 1. Install Node.js https://nodejs.org/, and then run `node -v` and `npm -v` in your terminal to verify.